UPDATE: The giveaway is now closed.

 Cut the cord to the desired length – depending on if you’re making the bracelet for a child or adult.
 Then stick the other cord end on the other side.
 Now loop the jump rings to one cord end by opening them slightly and looping them on – use as many as you like.
 This is a little fiddly but using a pair of tweezers helps!
 Lastly attach one jump ring to the other cord end and loop the lobster clasp on to this.

 These bracelets are fun to make especially to let a friend know you’re thinking of them.
-And don’t forget to enter the giveaway to win a bundle of kids books – details at the end of the post.

 These bracelets look fab Nomita!
 We are huge fans of the book too!